Hair is complicated: Gravitational waves from stable and unstable boson-star mergers: Single boson stars

 \subsection{Stationary boson stars}

 Many of the prominent features we observe in the dynamics and GW emission of BS head-on collisions find their origin in the properties of single BS spacetimes.
 We therefore start the discussion of our results by recalling the essential characteristics of spherically symmetric, stationary BS models.
 For a fixed scalar potential, Eq.~(\ref{eq:Vsol}) in our case, the space of spherically symmetric solutions is controlled by the central scalar-field amplitude $|\phi_{\rm c}|$.
 More specifically, for each value $|\phi_{\rm c}|$, there exists a countably infinite number of BS models characterized by the number $n$ of zero crossings of the radial profile $|\phi(r)|$: the {\it ground-state} BS with $n=0$ and the {\it excited}\footnote{Not to be confused with ``perturbed'' or ``dynamic'' BSs which are stars evolving in time.
 Excited BSs, in contrast, are equilibrium solutions merely having one or more zero crossings in their radial scalar-field profile. } stars for $n=1,\,2,\,\ldots$\,.
-The latter have been found to be ubiquitously unstable to generic perturbations \cite{Balakrishna:1997ej} and will play no further role in this paper.
+For a broad range of scalar potentials, the latter have been found to be intrinsically unstable to generic perturbations \cite{Balakrishna:1997ej}, but more recent studies have found that sufficiently large self-interaction terms may cure such instabilities \cite{Sanchis-Gual:2021phr,Brito:2023fwr}.
+In any case, excited BSs will play no further role in this paper.

 The remaining ground-state models represent a one-parameter family of BSs with each member determined by its central scalar amplitude $|\phi_{\rm c}|$.
 The solution space is conveniently displayed as a curve $M(|\phi_{\rm c}|)$ in the {\it mass-amplitude}\footnote{ Alternatively, the solutions can be represented in a mass-radius or $M(R)$ diagram.} plane where, analogous to the Tolman-Oppenheimer-Volkoff \cite{Oppenheimer:1939ne,Tolman:1939jz} solutions for spherically symmetric NSs, it divides into stable and unstable branches \cite{Cook1994, Friedman1988, Harrison1965, Straumann1984}.
 These branches are delineated by local extrema of the function $M(|\phi_{\rm c}|)$ where the time dependence of radial peturbations changes from oscillatory to exponential \cite{Lee:1988av,Gleiser:1988rq,Gleiser:1988ih, Jetzer:1988vr, Jetzer:1989qp, Jetzer:1989vs,Seidel:1990jh,Balakrishna:1997ej,Alcubierre:2003sx}.
 For so-called {\it mini BSs}, where $\sigma \rightarrow \infty$, composed of a non-interacting scalar field, for example, the $M(|\phi_{\rm c}|)$ curve consists of one stable ($|\phi|<|\phi|_{\rm Kp}$) and one unstable branch ($|\phi|>|\phi|_{\rm Kp}$) separated by the maximum-mass or {\it Kaup limit} \cite{Kaup:1968zz} model with $M=M_{\rm Kp}\approx 0.633\,M_{\rm Pl}^2/m$ for $|\phi_{\rm c}| =|\phi|_{\rm Kp}\approx 0.0765\,M_{\rm Pl}$.
 For the solitonic potential (\ref{eq:Vsol}), however, the branch structure becomes more complicated; more precisely, it mirrors the more complicated structure of the potential function $V(|\phi|)$ itself.